 While signed on as root utape can be run as a standalone program or under AIX Diagnostics.

-Note: When the program puts out a file for later use it puts the file into the /tmp directory.
+Note: When the program puts out a file for later use it puts the file into the /tmp or /etc/lpp/diagnostics/data directory.
+The binary Trace file is named: